There are a number of ways of finding out more about the cancer and its treatment, and how these are likely to affect you.

 How much information you need is up to you.
 Some people want to find out as much as they can about each treatment option.
-Others prefer to know just a little.
+Others prefer to only know a little.

 Information about the cancer

-To help you make a decision about cancer treatment, it is useful to know a bit about the cancer, how it is affecting you and why you need treatment.
-This will help you understand your treatment options and make sense of other information.
+To help you make a decision about cancer treatment, it is useful to know a bit about the cancer and how it is affecting you.
+This will help you understand your treatment options.

 Your healthcare team will usually be able to tell you: